 All data between your process and sub-processes is communicated as bytes.
-Any text passed as input to run() or a run() method will be converted to bytes using the default encoding (usually UTF-8).
+Any text passed as input to run() or a run() method will be converted to bytes using UTF-8 (the default encoding isn't used, because on Python 2.x, the default encoding isn't UTF-8 - it's ASCII).

-As sarge requires Python 2.6 or later, you can use from future import unicode_literals and byte literals like b' foo' so that your code looks and behaves the same under Python 2.x and Python 3.x.
+As sarge requires Python 2.6 or later, you can use from \\future\\ import unicode\literals and byte literals like b'foo' so that your code looks and behaves the same under Python 2.x and Python 3.x.
+(See the note on using native string keys and values in Environments.)

-As mentioned above, Capture instances return bytes, but you can wrap with io.TextIOWrapper if you want text.
+As mentioned above, Capture instances return bytes, but you can wrap with io.
+TextIOWrapper if you want text.